Jumping Rope vs Running: What to Do When Running is No Option

 Finally, you now also have the ability to experiment with different resistances.

-With the Crossrope training system, you can easily clip different weights into your handles to change the intensity of your workouts.
+With the Crossrope jump rope system, you can easily clip different weights into your handles to change the intensity of your workouts.
 You can build workouts for fat loss, endurance, strength, or whatever fits the bill.

 If boredom starts to creep up, give the jump rope a try and see what it can do for you.